 - Leave it on for at least 15 minutes, and then rinse off.

 5. Aloe vera

 Aloe vera gel or an aloe vera-based product can soothe irritated, chafed skin.
-Aloe contains aloin, which shows potential as a skin lightener.
+Aloe contains aloin, which as a skin lightener.
 Apply like a lotion, and allow the product to soak in to your skin.
 You don’t need to rinse it off after applying.

 6. Potato rub

 Rubbing potatoes on your skin is a folk remedy for dark spots on the skin.
 It’s believed that catecholase, an enzyme in potatoes, can lighten skin.
 To try this remedy:

 - Slice a potato.

 - Rub a potato slice over the affected area for 15 minutes or longer.

 - Gently wash the area.